Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 You should try to reuse existing Acuminator's helper methods.
 The Acuminator code already includes the utilities for many common tasks related to the Acumatica-specific objects, such as the following:

+* The `PXGraphSemanticModel` semantic model for graphs and graph extensions.
+It is a container with information about graph/graph extension: graph events, views and view delegates, action and action delegates, etc.
+* The `DacSemanticModel` semantic model for DACs and DAC extensions.
+It is a container with information about DAC/DAC extension: DAC properties, DAC fields, etc.
 * The utility for the [recursive code analysis](../RecursiveCodeAnalysis/RecursiveCodeAnalysis.md)
 * The utility that checks whether the type is an Acumatica-specific type, such as a DAC, DAC extension, graph, graph extension, view, BQL statement, or PXAction
 * The utility that obtains the views or actions from a graph or graph extension